 When growing up in Franconia, my parents took me to nearby villages for their Folk Parades.
 Franconia is in northern Bavaria, many of their costumes or Tracht have their roots from the Baroque period.
+There are small variations in pattern, color of the traditional clothing, also hair style, depending on the area.

 Fabrics such as cashmere, satin or silk and the magnificent garnet cross-garlands speak to the prosperity of the farmer’s wife.
 Components of the men’s costume are usually the Frankenhut tricorne and/ or with a drawstring and the knotted scarf.